dmwarren/nirvana/README.md

 - Only works with a fresh, empty ZenPhoto installations.

-- Does build thumbnail caches for you.
+- Does not build thumbnail caches for you.
 Your first ZenPhoto accesses are what warm up the cache.
-Breathe deeply.
+Patience is a virtue.

 - Brittle.
 We're talking directly to the database and filesystem.
 If there were clean APIs you wouldn't need this kind of crap.

-- Sets preferred album thumbnails only when the thumbnail is contained at the root level of the album. (i.e., Album X and sub-album Y--album X's album cover thumbnail can't be from album Y.)
+- Only sets album thumbnails only when the source item lives at the root of the album. (i.e., if you have Album X and sub-album Y, album X's album cover thumbnail can't be from album Y.)

-- You might need to do a few delete/restore/migrate cycles and some manual massaging before you're happy with the results of this script.
-I wrote most of this in a day.
-Don't expect much.
+- Unicode brittleness.
+You might need to do a few delete/restore/migrate cycles and some manual massaging before you succeed.
+See **Troubleshooting**.

 - Does not respect or migrate Gallery 3 permissions.